yatsu/jaffle/docs/commands/start.rst

 .. code-block:: sh

-When we start Turret by typing ``turret start a.hcl b.hcl c.hcl``, the configuration will be as below:
+When we start Jaffle by typing ``jaffle start a.hcl b.hcl c.hcl``, the configuration will be as below:

 .. code-block:: hcl